-- The pre-installed games include: Super Mario Bros., Donkey Kong, The Legend of Zelda, PAC-MAN, Dr. Mario, Mega Man, Final Fantasy, and dozens more
+- The pre-installed games are: Super Mario Bros., Donkey Kong, The Legend of Zelda, PAC-MAN, Dr. Mario, Mega Man, Final Fantasy, and dozens more

-- Comes with one old-school, grey-colored NES Classic Controller and an AC adapter
+- This Comes with one old-school, grey-colored NES Classic Controller and an AC adapter

-- Also compatible with Classic Controller and Classic Controller Pro.
+- This is Also compatible with Classic Controller and Classic Controller Pro.
 Additional NES Classic Controllers will be sold separately